 3. State all technical requirements

 Software developed to get integrated with existing system versions and work in the best ways possible on various machines clearly means complicated coding structure.
-This calls for a clear description in the software documentation about all technical expertise required in installing, running, and managing at the front end & back end as well too must be clearly mentioned describing compatibility.
+This calls for a clear description in the software documentation about all technical expertise required in installing, running, and managing at the front end & back end as well.
+This must be clearly mentioned describing compatibility.

 4. Create a simple user guide